jdc-cunningham/codeforkc--tagging-tracker/front-end/README.md

 * body
 * bottomNavbar

+### Just noting:
+This was a bad design, better to make entire screens, that are comprised of the sub-components, but the logic is tied to each screen, vs. the sub-component eg. top navbar.
+I ran into a few state/communication issues with the plan below.
+TL;DR 1 navbar vs. 10 different navbars based on route, but 10 different screens(with isolated logic).

 The router decides what to render inside the contents.
 Here's a crude annotation of example shared views.
 You can see this in `App.js`
 ![Shared Components](./app-parts.PNG)